betrusted-io/xous-book/src/ch05-02-loader.md

 2. An entrypoint
 3. A stack

 As such, the loader needs to allocate a table with these three pieces of information that is large enough to fit all of the initial processes.
-Therefore, it allocates a slice of memory that contains an `InitialProcess` struct that is big enough to cover all of the initial processes.
+Therefore, in a manner similar to the *Runtime Page Tracker*, it allocates a slice of memory that contains an `InitialProcess` `struct` that is big enough to cover all of the initial processes.

-This structure is zeroed out, and will be filled in later.
+This structure is zeroed out, and is filled in by the Stage 2 loader.

+### Preparing to Boot

+At this point, RAM looks something like this:

+- Top of RAM
+- Loader stack (2 pages currently)
+- Guard area (2 pages; one page used for "clean suspend marker")
+- PID2
+- PID3
+- ...
+- Kernel
+- Runtime page tracker
+- Initial process table, holding pointers to root page table locations
+- Page table entries for PID2
+- Page table entries for PID3
+- ...
+- Page table entries for the kernel

+The kernel is now ready for the pivot into virtual memory, so we perform the following final steps.

-### Argument Copying
+#### Argument Copying

 The Arguments structure may be in RAM, but it may be located in some other area that will become inaccessible when the system is running.
 If configured, the Arguments structure is copied into RAM.

-### Process Copying

-Each process, plus the kernel, is then copied into RAM.

-This is complex due to how memory data is laid out.
-For example, some sections are labeled NOCOPY, and indicate data such as `.bss` where there is no actual data to copy, it must simply be zeroed out.

-### Setting page ownership
+#### Setting page ownership

 Mark all loader pages as being owned by `PID 1`.
-This ensures they cannot be reallocated later on.
+This ensures they cannot be reallocated later on and overwritten by a rogue process.

-## Loader Stage 2: Setting Page Tables

-Now that memory has been copied, the second stage is responsible for parsing the loader file and setting up the system-specific page tables.

-The loader walks the Arguments structure again and loops through each initial process as well as the kernel.
-For each process, it allocates the root page table, sets up the various memory sections with their requested permissions, allocates a stack, and marks all memory as loaded by the correct process.

-After this is done, the loader maps all of the loader-specific sections into the kernel's memory space.
-In particular, the following are all mapped directly:

-* Arguments structure
-* Initial process list
-* Runtime page tracker

 ## Jumping to the Kernel